jojozhuang/jojozhuang.github.io/_posts/2016-03-19-Tricks-in-ASP.NET-MVC.md

 ![image3](/public/pics/2016-03-19/image3.png)

 ## 2. Error message in ValidationSummary is not cleared after validation passed.
+Generally, ValidationSummary displays error message when there is any invalid input.
+However, here the issue is, error messages are still there even if all inputs are valid.
 This issue occurs when using Ajax.BeginForm and Html.ValidationSummary together.
-In my current page, I use Ajax to update the page content after clicking the 'save' button.
-There is no navigation in the form submit event.
+In my page, I use Ajax to send out request and update the page content after clicking the 'save' button.
+There is no navigation in the submit event.
+We are always in the same page.
 ![image4](/public/pics/2016-03-19/image4.png)
-Generally, ValidationSummary displays error message when there is any invalid input.
-However, here the issue is, the last error messages are still there even all inputs are valid.

-To solve the issue, we need to manually clear the conent in ValidationSummary.
+To solve the issue, we need to manually clear the content in ValidationSummary.
 First, add an handler for OnSuccess event in AjaxOptions of Ajax.BeginForm.
 ![image5](/public/pics/2016-03-19/image5.png)
 Then, in the handler function, reset the content of validation-summary-errors.